joehahn/cat-chase-grasshopper/README.md

 and then turn 180 degrees.
 But we don't want to encode that strategy ourselves, since it might not be optimal anyway.
 Instead, lets use Q-learning to train a neural network to discover a more optimal cat-navigating strategy.
+The simple neural network used here has two densely-connected hidden layers composed of 24 neurons each; this choice is inspired by the game's 2D geometry and the cat's 5 possible actions so 5 squared made even is 24 neurons.
 ![](figs/network.png)